aimacode/aima-python/README.md

 # ![](https://github.com/aimacode/aima-java/blob/gh-pages/aima3e/images/aima3e.jpg)`aima-python`[![Build Status](https://travis-ci.org/aimacode/aima-python.svg?branch=master)](https://travis-ci.org/aimacode/aima-python)

-Python code for the book *Artificial Intelligence: A Modern Approach.* We're loooking for one student sponsored by Google Summer of Code (GSoC) to work on this project; if you want to be that student, make some good contributions here (by looking throush the "Issues" and resolving some), and submit an application.
+Python code for the book *Artificial Intelligence: A Modern Approach.* We're loooking for one student sponsored by Google Summer of Code ([GSoC](https://summerofcode.withgoogle.com/)) to work on this project; if you want to be that student, make some good contributions here (by looking through the [Issues](https://github.com/aimacode/aima-python/issues) and resolving some), and submit an [application](https://summerofcode.withgoogle.com/terms/student).
+(However, be warned that we've had over 150 students express interest, so competition will be tough.)
 And we're always looking for solid contributors who are not affiliated with GSoC.
 A big thank you to everyone who has contributed!

 ## Python 3.5

 This code is in Python 3.5.
 (I believe any version from 3.4 on will work.)
-You can [install the latest version](https://www.python.org/downloads), and if that doesn't work, use a browser-based Python interpreter such as [repl.it](https://repl.it/languages/python3).
+You can [install the latest Python version](https://www.python.org/downloads), and if that doesn't work, use a browser-based Python interpreter such as [repl.it](https://repl.it/languages/python3).

 ## Structure of the Project